jansolo/aXbo-research/README.md

 Run
 ---

 aXbo research requires a JRE 1.6+.
-On Windows and Linux only 32-bit JREs are supported, because I was not able to create fully functional 64-bit RXTX native libraries yet.
+Both 32-bit and 64-bit JVMs are supported on Mac OSX, Windows and Linux.
 To run aXbo research from command line:

     cd dist
     $JAVA_HOME/bin/java -jar axbo.jar

+Linux users may require to set the ``java.library.path`` system property to the directory of rxtxSerial.so native libraries:

+    cd dist
+    $JAVA_HOME/bin/java -Djava.library.path=. -jar axbo.jar

+aXbo uses the ``CP2102 USB to UART Bridge Controller``from SiLabs.
+Therefore the used Linux kernel needs to include the corresponding modules (cp210x).
+For most standard distributions the modules should be already there.
+Additionally Linux users need to have correct permissions to read and write from the serial interface (/dev/ttyUSB0 on Ubuntu).
+Typically assigning the group ``dailout`` to the user should be sufficient.

 On Mac OSX one can simply start "aXbo research.app".

 Development
 -----------

-Netbeans 7.3

-TODO
+The sources include project files for NetBeans 7.3.
+Simply open the project with Netbeans 7.3 and start coding.

 Architecture